The First Round Leader (FRL) market is fascinating given there are many ways to review the data to hand.

 Lots of questions and the odd red herring along the way I’m sure, however I think there are a few factors to consider which might help point us in the right direction.

-As per the outright market, there’s some each-way value to be found in the FRL market too with Boylesports, Paddy Power and Betfair offering 8 places each way, 1/5 odds for this market.
-Details of their new customer offers are below:
+As per the outright market, there’s some each-way value to be found in the FRL market too with Boylesports offering 8 places each way, 1/5 odds for this market, and Betfred offering 7 places, 1/5 odds with some strong odds.